GoodEnergy36/bazel-llm-helper/README.md

 This will require you have your own OpenAI API key with credits available.

 This program makes calls to Open AI's `gpt-4.5-preview` model.
-It is really powerful but it's slow as fuck.
+It is really powerful but it's slow and expensive as fuck.
 If you'd like to switch some performace for speed, in `server/src/routes/api.chat.ts`, `gpt-4.5-preview` can be switched for any of the models found [here](https://platform.openai.com/docs/models#gpt-4o).

 ## Bazel Scope: Technical Documentation